Şehzade Ömer Faruk: Early life

-Şehzade Ömer Faruk was born on 27 February 1898 in Ortaköy Palace.
-His father was Abdulmejid II, son of Sultan Abdulaziz and Hayranidil Kadın, and his mother was Şehsuvar Hanım.
+Şehzade Ömer Faruk Efendi was born on 27 February 1898 in Ortaköy Palace.
+His father was Abdulmejid II, son of Sultan Abdulaziz and Hayranidil Kadın, and his mother was his first consort Şehsuvar Hanım.
 He had a younger half-sister Dürrüşehvar Sultan.

 Education

 Ömer Faruk attended the Galatasaray High School.
-His father, Abdulmejid spoke French, and had the connection with the school through a close Tevfik Efendi. Ömer Faruk's application was prepared by Salih Keramet Bey, son Ottoman poet Nigar Hanım, who had given private lessons to the prince.
+His father, Abdulmejid spoke French, and had a connection to the school through his close friend and relative Şehzade Ibrahim Tevfik. Ömer Faruk's application was prepared by Salih Keramet Bey, son Ottoman poet Nigar Hanım, who had given private lessons to the prince.

-Ömer Faruk attended the school for a few years, until it was decided that he should have a more serious vocational training, and at the age of eleven he was sent to Europe.
-He was to have a military education, as was common practice with princes at the time.
-He attended the school created by the Empress Maria Theresa in Vienna in 1751, known as the Theresian Military Academy. Ömer Faruk spoke English, German and French with a German accent.
-His German was as adequate as his Turkish.
+Ömer Faruk attended the school for a few years, until it was decided that he should have more serious vocational training, and at the age of eleven he was sent to Europe.
+He was to have a military education, as was common for princes at the time.
+He attended the school created by Empress Maria Theresa in Vienna in 1751, known as the Theresian Military Academy. Ömer Faruk spoke English, German, and French with a German accent.
+His German was as good as his Turkish.

 After a visit to the Chamber of the Blessed Mantle in the Topkapı Palace, where lengthy prayers were said, he made his way to Vienna.
 Salih Keramet Bey accompanied him, and settled him into the academy.
 He spent several years there, undergoing military training that also included extracurricular courses in basket-weaving, carpentry, masonry, construction works, metalworking, and other manual skills.
-But for more rigorous, iron-fisted and disciplined training, Ömer Faruk was transferred from Vienna to Potsdam Military Academy in Prussia.
-The transfer idea was of Enver Pasha, the most powerful man of Ottoman Empire.
+But for more rigorous, iron-fisted, and disciplined training, Ömer Faruk was transferred from Vienna to Potsdam Military Academy in Prussia.
+The transfer was the idea of Enver Pasha, the Young Turk Ottoman War Minister.

-Enver Pasha wanted young princes should receive a military education, and for this purpose he allocated the Palace of Ihlamur as the Princes School.
+Enver Pasha thought young princes should receive a military education, and for this purpose he allocated the Palace of Ihlamur as the Princes School.
 It became compulsory for all princes below the age of fifteen to attend this school.
-Here besides their military training, they were taught literature, history, religion, mathematics, and geometry. Ömer Faruk and Abdulmejid I's grandson Şehzade Mehmed Şerefeddin, the brother of Enver Pasha's wife, Naciye Sultan, were transferred to Germany for military training.
-The ministry of war issued a Decree for the education for the two princes.
+Here, besides their military training, they were taught literature, history, religion, mathematics, and geometry. Ömer Faruk and Abdulmejid I's grandson Şehzade Mehmed Şerefeddin, the brother of Enver Pasha's wife, Naciye Sultan, were transferred to Germany for military training.
+The Ministry of War issued a decree for the education of the two princes.